pizzabeast/Sonar-actuated-SMA-with-Sound-Effects/README.md

 # Sonar-actuated-SMA-with-Sound-Effects
-3 x Ultrasonic Distance Sensor actuated SMA Springs with piezo sound effect
+Ultrasonic Distance Sensor actuated SMA Springs with piezo sound effect

-Still testing.
-This script is not working.
+Working code is Placeholder_1_9, others are earlier, non-functioning (or partically functioning) iterations.

+This program is for Arduino with 1 ultrasonic distance sensor (4-pin), 2 SMA springs, and 2 piezo buzzers.
+If something goes within range of the sensor, a state machine is activated to heat and cool the springs with while white noise is emitted.